leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/visual_effects/rim.rst

 Blend Mode
    The mask blending operation to perform.
 See :term:`Color Blend Modes`.

-Offset X, Y
+Offset X, Z
    Control the color mask displacement in pixels on the X and Z axis.

 Blur
 ----

-Blur X, Y
+Blur X, Z
    Control the blur scale in pixels on the X and Z axis.

 Samples